 Clients are looking for a trustworthy, knowledgeable, and reliable independent professional who can help them achieve their goals.
 They will pay for what it takes so long as they know it’s worth it.
 If you’re ready to raise your rates, be sure to do so at the right time, find the right amount to charge, and outline a plan to communicate the change to your existing clients.
+Here’s how.

-1. Research Industry Rates and Talk to Fellow Professionals
+1. Research Industry Rates

-2. Consider Your Value and Set a New Rate
+5. Set a New Bill Rate

 Once you’ve decided to raise your rates, it’s important to have a plan in place to notify existing clients.
 While you may feel awkward having these conversations, keep in mind that rate adjustment year over year is a common business practice that clients are likely to partake in themselves.
 If they value your services and if you’ve established a good working relationship with them, they will understand the need to increase your fees.